Ayo Shonaiya: Music

-In 1999 while shooting a documentary about K1 De Ultimate and also working as his legal consultant, Ayo Shonaiya was invited by the musician to be part of his team full-time.
+In 1999 while shooting a documentary about K1 De Ultimate and also working as his legal consultant, Shonaiya was invited by the musician to be part of his team full-time.
 He agreed and signed a contract to become K1 De Ultimate's International Manager and his first job was to promote a Christmas "comeback" concert in London in December of that year.
 From there he was tasked to co-promote a full UK Tour with Biyi Adepegba of Joyful Noise and subsequently a tour of the United States (and Canada) with a 17 piece band the following year.
-As International Manager, he would eventually tour the world with Kwam 1 and full band 3 times in almost 4 years, recording 5 albums in that period.
+As international manager, he would eventually tour the world with Kwam 1 and full band 3 times in almost 4 years, recording 5 albums in that period.

-In the year 2001, Ayo Shonaiya came across the trio of Eldee, Freestyle and Kaboom, young Nigerian rappers in a group called the Trybesmen.
+In the year 2001, Shonaiya came across the trio of Eldee, Freestyle and Kaboom, young Nigerian rappers in a group called the Trybesmen.
 Although he was still contracted to Kwam 1, he took a liking to the Trybesmen and started managing them informally and supporting their causes.
 He once said in an interview "The Trybesmen and Da Trybe were like my children, I was using my manager's percentage money from Wasiu to fund their videos".
-The Trybesmen videos for Plenty Nonsense and Oya (by Da Trybe) were directed by him.
-Ayo Shonaiya would subsequently work with and/or manage the careers of the Trybesmen (and members of the Da Trybe such as Dr SID, Sasha and 2Shotz) over a period of 3 years.
-Ayo and Trybe leader Eldee the Don later reunited in Atlanta US as the latter produced his solo album Return of the King.
+The Trybesmen videos for "Plenty Nonsense" and "Oya" (by Da Trybe) were directed by him.
+Shonaiya would subsequently work with and/or manage the careers of the Trybesmen (and members of the Da Trybe such as Dr SID, Sasha and 2Shotz) over a period of 3 years.
+Shonaiya and Trybe leader Eldee the Don later reunited in Atlanta US as the latter produced his solo album Return of the King.